bschulz81/AcceleratedLinearAlgebra/README.md

 # Version history
 ### 24.12.2025
 added a patch for OpenMPI-5.0.9 which can be used to suppress the cuda warning when executing programs using cuda-aware OpenMPI with clang as offload compiler that comes from OpenMPI trying to register host memory that is already reserved by clang.
-I have tested this with a simple program but I do, however, currently not know if this is the correct approach.
-OpenMPI may use better solutions for this.
+I have tested this with a simple program.
+It supresses the warning but a better approach may be not to reserve the memory with cuda if an openmpi program is compiled with clang configured for nvptx offliad.
+In the future, the developers if OpenMPI may design better solutions for this.

+To install the patch under gentoo for openmpi 5.0.9:

+mkdir /etc/portage/patches/sys-cluster/openmpi-5.0.9/

+and put the patch into this directory.
+Then

+emerge --sync;
+emerge =sys-cluster/openmpi-5.0.9;

 ### 19.12.2025
 optimized the OpenMP pragmas for slightly more performance.
 Added fixes to enable compilance with OpenMP 6.0 which deprecated reductions with a - sign.